jclaggett/seqex/README.md

 The second purpose of sequence expressions is to build up and return a 'model' based on the tokens examined.
-Technically, a Seqex is expected to return a (possibly empty) sequence of models.
+Technically, a Seqex is expected to return a (possibly empty) sequence of arbitrary clojure data (i.e., models).

-The model(s) are finalized and returned when `se/-end` is called and the model(s) can be initialized and updated up when `se/-begin` and `se/-continue` are called.
-Most standard Seqexes do not build any model at all and ususally return an empty sequence of models.
-The exceptions to this are the standard capturing seqexes: `se/cap`, `se/cap-one` and `se/recap`.
+The model(s) are finalized and returned when `se/model-` is called and the model(s) are initialized and updated up when `se/begin-` and `se/continue-` are called.
+Most standard Seqexes do not build any models at all and so return an empty sequence of models.
+The exceptions to this are the standard capturing
+seqexes: `se/cap`, `se/cap-one`, `se/cap-many` and `se/recap`.

+TODO revise this secton:
-`se/cap` and `se/cap-one` require a Seqex and both may have an optional finalize function. `se/cap` captures all tokens examined by Seqex that were not judged with an Invalid verdict. `se/cap-one` captures only the last non-Invalid token.
+`se/cap`, `se/cap-one`, and `se/cap-many` all take a Seqex and an optional finalize function. `se/cap` captures all tokens examined by Seqex and either returns a single vector were not judged with an Invalid verdict. `se/cap-one` captures only the last non-Invalid token.
 The captured token(s) are either then immediately returned or are passed to finalize and its return value is used in their place.
 Any sub-models created by the Seqex under `se/cap` or `se/cap-one` are then appended after the captured tokens.

 In constrast, `se/recap` does not capture tokens at all.
 Instead it wraps a Seqex (like `se/cap`) and requires a finalize function which takes all models